QuitNow! can help your New Year's resolution to quit smoking [Sponsored Post]

 Aside from the statistics and achievements, QuitNow! also has an entire community of people who have also dropped smoking (see the third screenshot above).
 Even if you don't feel very social, it can definitely help to see others going through the same process as you.
 Finally, QuitNow! includes a section of frequently asked questions, again using data from the World Heath Organization.

 If you want to leave smoking in 2018, QuitNow! might be able to help.
-You can download it for free from the link below.
+You can download it here.

+Interested in a sponsored post or other advertising options?
+Fill out this form.

 Comments